 Usually, for a service industry, the call to action will be to get in touch either by phone or email.
 For a website, I like to have visitors fill out a contact form so my client knows they came through the website.

 Rule Number 5 – Add a professional photo (or two).

-Rule Number 6 – Look at some examples of bout pages and take notes.
+Rule Number 6 – Look at some examples of About pages and take notes.

-What d you like about them?
-D they make you want to with th?
-Here are a few I like
+What do you like about them?
+Do they make you want to work with that person or business?
+Here are a few I like:

-Are you worried your About page isn’t iller?
+Are you worried your About page isn’t killer?